By Ashley Grasinger

 “I think it’s a really good time for everyone involved, we get to release some stress and just laugh and have fun!” said Hope Albert, a member of the National Association of Music Education.
 An organization dedicated to rising music educators and those who are in the field.

-“I am super happy to be able to participate in this event,” said Emily Conroy who threw a pie at her music therapy professor, Dr. McMeekin, “She gave me a hug after so now I am covered in pie too.”
+“I am super happy to be able to participate in this event,” said Emily Conroy who threw a pie at her music therapy professor, Sarah McMeekin, “She gave me a hug after so now I am covered in pie too.”

 “We started planning last semester,” said Dale Streletz, the vice president of NAfME.
 “As soon as all the officers got elected we started brainstorming ways to bring more attention to NAfME.”